Prepositions of place and direction

 along

-in a line; from one point to another
+in a line; from one point to

 They're walking along the beach.